 HIR is a complimentary road maintenance method for consideration where standard milling and resurfacing is warranted.

-100% Hot In-Place Recycling (HIR) is one multi-function step as all six functions below are accomplished simultaneously.
-This process eliminates cold milling, tack coating and does not allow for a tack surface being exposed to traffic, produces no RAP waste, and minimizes any traffic congestion that would be due to the transporting of materials back and forth to asphalt plants.
+100% Hot In-Place Recycling (HIR) is one multi-function step as all six functions below are accomplished simultaneously. .
+This process eliminates cold milling, tack coating and does not allow for a tack surface being exposed to traffic, produces no RAP waste, and minimizes any traffic congestion that would be due to the transporting of materials back and forth to asphalt plant ...

 Carbon Dioxide (CO2) emissions are reduced by 70% and more road kilometers are resurfaced for the same allotted tax dollars.
 Therefore the taxpayer, environment and travelling public benefit greatly.